What Makes a Beautiful Face: 4 Features You Didn't Know Were Attractive

 Your Skin Has Yellow Undertones

-Since perceived health is a strong metric for attractiveness, skin health and color also play a key role.
+Since perceived health is a strong metric for attractiveness, and color also play a key role.
 That’s no surprise, but did you know that having yellowish skin is attractive?
 Provided that it’s not caused by an underlying medical condition, yellowness is associated with a healthy appearance in faces, says a study published in NIH.
-The study says yellow skin may advertise health through the intake of carotenoids absorbed through eating fruits and vegetables.
+The study says yellow skin may advertise health through the intake of carotenoids absorbed through and vegetables.

 At the end of the day, there’s no single perception of beauty that is universal.
 Our definition of what makes a beautiful face can be as temperamental as our moods.
 It’s relative to our experiences — past, present, and future.
 Anyway, it’s high time we celebrate all kinds of beauty, and not just the ones we’re scientifically wired to see.